ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

   filter_enable_magnetometer_aiding     : False  # Disable magnetometer as dual antenna heading is more accurate and reliable in this use-case filter_enable_external_heading_aiding : False  # Disable external heading as we will be using heading computed on the GQ7

-2.3.3- Filter Initialization
+2.3.3- EKF Initialization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To simplify the initialization process and maximize navigation performance, we'll configure the GQ7 to fully auto-initialize using GNSS aiding for position, velocity, and heading and inertial data for pitch and roll.
+To simplify the initialization process and maximize navigation performance, we'll configure the GQ7 to fully auto-initialize using GNSS for position, velocity, and heading and inertial data for pitch and roll.

 .. code-block:: yaml